 This is the most telling piece, and as we learn more about these supplements, price will most likely just be a small part of the problem.
 How much does a well made bone broth cost?

 Our local butcher charges $6 per pint.
 High-quality stuff.
-EPIC Provisions, the brand of bone broth supplement we carry, charges $7 per pint.
+EPIC Provisions, the brand of bone broth supplement we carry in-store, charges $7 per pint.

 Leading bone broth supplements (most are powdered - more on this next), are charging $1.50 per pint.
 This is a hint to us that the supplement is made with very poor to low-quality ingredients or is not really true bone broth.